XodTech/yaqa/README.md

-# Yet Another Quiz App (YAQA) - Simple yet powerfull open-source JSON based quiz generator
+# Yet Another Quiz App (YAQA)
+# Simple yet powerfull open-source JSON-based quiz generator

 ## Introduction
 YAQA is a quiz generator written in pure HTML, CSS and jQuery.It's designed to be: